CoNarrative/glujs-guide-built/view-the-basics.md

 });
 ```

 You can nest ExtJS components within your view as much as you want.
 The *binding context* of the view will remain the matching view model no matter how deep you go.
-So you can have a rich view with many nested compenents bound to a flat view model if that suits your application.
+So you can have a rich view with many nested components bound to a flat view model if that suits your application.

 Views can also be using a *factory* pattern when using *layouts* (discussed below).

-####Includes (quick xtypes)
+####Includes (quick xtype)

 Sometimes you want to separate a large view up into smaller parts for easier management, even if the view as a whole is simply bound to a single view model.